netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

       kubectl delete namespace bookinfo
       kubectl delete namespace httpbin
-      kubectl delete namespace citrix-system
+      kubectl delete namespace netscaler-system
       kubectl delete -f destinationrule_agent_coe.yaml

-**Note:** You need to remove the cluster and agent from Citrix ADM UI manually.
+**Note:** You need to remove the cluster and agent from NetScaler ADM UI manually.

 # <a name="debugging">K) Debugging </a>

-Service Graph will not be populated if virtual server configurations of Citrix ADC CPXs are not populated in ADM.
-Also, the virtual server in the ingress gateway ADC need to be licensed.
-Following sections provide information on licensing the virtual server in the ingress gateway Citrix ADC VPX and discovering the virtual server configuration on Citrix ADC CPX.
+Service Graph will not be populated if virtual server configurations of NetScaler CPXs are not populated in ADM.
+Also, the virtual server in the ingress gateway NetScaler need to be licensed.
+Following sections provide information on licensing the virtual server in the ingress gateway NetScaler VPX and discovering the virtual server configuration on NetScaler CPX.

-## Licensing virtual server of Ingress Gateway Citrix ADC VPX
+## Licensing virtual server of Ingress Gateway NetScaler VPX

-1. Navigate to `Networks > Instances > Citrix ADC` and choose `VPX` in Citrix ADM.
+1. Navigate to `Networks > Instances > NetScaler` and choose `VPX` in NetScaler ADM.

 ![](images/vpx-list.png)

-2. Select the `VPX IP` of your ingress gateway ADC and choose `Configure Analytics` under `Select Action`.
+2. Select the `VPX IP` of your ingress gateway NetScaler and choose `Configure Analytics` under `Select Action`.

 3. Virtual server configured on the VPX is listed.